Netflix/metaflow/SECURITY.md

 You can disclose vulnerabilities securely through the [Netflix Bugcrowd](https://bugcrowd.com/netflix) site.
 When reporting a finding, mention the project name or repository in the title and the report will find its way to the correct people.

-Please note that at this moment the Metaflow projects do not offer a bounty for any findings.
+Please note that at the moment, the Metaflow project does not offer a bounty for any disclosure.